E-MAIL Tony@lathes.co.uk

 Section through the unusual Combination Screw and Lever-action tailstock

-Unusually casual, or artistic catalog description of the Hjorth tailstock
+Unusually casual, or artistic catalogue description of the Hjorth tailstock